munoz24/Twitch-Bot/README.md

 How to compile (Windows):
 Make sure to have pyinstaller and updated.
-  Command: pyinstaller --onefile app.py --hidden-import=requests --noconsole --name TwitchBot
+  Command: pyinstaller --onefile app.py --noconsole --name TwitchBot
 This will create an app in the 'dist' folder that can be opened.
 Windows might say this app is a virus but you can just allow it to run.